meltano/meltano/docs/src/docs/architecture.md

 ## Meltano Model

-Meltano Models allow you to define your data model and interactively generate SQL so that you can easily analyze and visualize it in Meltano Analyze.
+Meltano Models allow you to define your data model and interactively generate SQL so that you can easily analyze and visualize it in Meltano UI.

 ### Model Setup
-There are two foundational steps required for Meltano to extract, load, and transform your data for analysis in Meltano Analyze:
+There are two foundational steps required for Meltano to extract, load, and transform your data for analysis in Meltano UI:
 1. Author `my-database-setup.model.m5o` file(s)
-    - Define a database, connection settings, and the table relationships (further defined in each `my-table.table.m5o` file) to inform Meltano how to connect for ELT, orchestration, and interactive SQL generation using the Meltano Analyze GUI
+    - Define a database, connection settings, and the table relationships (further defined in each `my-table.table.m5o` file) to inform Meltano how to connect for ELT, orchestration, and interactive SQL generation using the Meltano UI
 1. Author `my-table.table.m5o` file(s)
-    - Define a database table for connecting to using Meltano's CLI and/or Analyze GUI
+    - Define a database table for connecting to using Meltano's CLI and/or UI

 ### Model Authoring (`.m5o` files)
 The `.m5o` file extension is unique to Meltano but adheres to the [HOCON (Human-Optimized Config Object Notation) format](https://github.com/lightbend/config/blob/master/HOCON.md#hocon-human-optimized-config-object-notation).
 Below are examples with comments to aid the authoring of your `...model.m5o` and `...table.m5o` files mentioned above.